-How to Become an Appraiser or Assessor of Real Estate
+How to Become a Property Appraiser or Assessor About this section

 Assessors and appraisers tend to take the same courses for certification.

 The requirements to become a fully qualified property appraiser or assessor are complex and vary by state and, sometimes, by the value or type of property.
 These workers typically need a bachelor’s degree, although some qualify with a high school diploma.
 Appraisers of real estate also must meet state licensure or certification requirements.
 Check with your state's licensing board for specific requirements.